 Aug.
-31, 2018 - When Tulsa, O.K., Mayor G.T.
+31, 2018 - When Tulsa, Oklahoma, Mayor G.T.
 Bynum delivered his State of the City address in November 2017, it was full of statistical analysis, key data points, and listed goals.

 This year, he wants members of the Tulsa community to experience something different: a State of the City narrative, bringing together his personal story, the community’s collective story, and a call to action.

-Bynum and 39 other mayors spent a full day in July learning about how – and why – to structure this type of narrative from Harvard Kennedy School professor Marshall Ganz and his team.
-Ganz has decades of experience in community organizing, and one focus of his work at the Kennedy School is what he calls ‘public narrative’ – a way of harnessing the power of narrative to do the work of leadership, enabling others to achieve shared purpose in the face of uncertainty.”
+Bynum and 39 other mayors spent a full day in July learning about how–and why–to structure this type of narrative from Harvard Kennedy School professor Marshall Ganz and his team.
+Ganz has decades of experience in community organizing, and one focus of his work at the Harvard Kennedy School is what he calls ‘public narrative’–a way of harnessing the power of narrative to do the work of leadership, enabling others to achieve shared purpose in the face of uncertainty.

 In July 2018, 40 mayors began their year of Bloomberg Harvard City Leadership Initiative programming with a three-day convening in New York City.
 The first day of the convening was devoted to Ganz’s public narrative, which gave mayors like Bynum a chance to reflect on how they frame city challenges, issues, and goals when addressing others.

 The public narrative framework includes three pieces, Ganz explained to the mayors: what he calls the ‘story of self,’ the ‘story of us,’ and the ‘story of now.’